jamesplease/redux-resource/docs/introduction/core-concepts.md

 Because requests occur over a network, they do not happen instantly.
 They might take awhile to complete, and they don't always succeed.
-In Resourceful Redux, this information is represented as one of four "statuses":
+In Redux Resource, this information is represented as one of four "statuses":

 - `NULL`: the request hasn't begun yet
 - `PENDING`: the request has started, but has not yet finished
 - `FAILED`: the request was unsuccessful
 - `SUCCEEDED`: the request was successful

-When you use Resourceful Redux, the status of **every** CRUD operation that you make in your application is stored in your application's state tree.
+When you use Redux Resource, the status of **every** CRUD operation that you make in your application is stored in your application's state tree.

 For requests that target specific resources by their ID, the request status will